Accommodations and Services

 - In the event that a student drops the class, or there is a change in the alternate text need, the student is to notify Accessibility Support so the office can respond accordingly by either discontinuing or modifying the current and future job(s) in progress.

-If further information is necessary or in the event of a complaint, please contact the Griff Center for Academic Engagement at 716.888.2485.
+If further information is necessary or in the event of a complaint, please contact the Griff Center for Student Success at 716.888.2485.

-The Griff Center for Academic Engagement and Student Life at Canisius College work to promote academic excellence and personal growth for all Canisius students.
+The Griff Center for Student Success and Student Life at Canisius College work to promote academic excellence and personal growth for all Canisius students.
 Appropriate housing assignments enable students to build a foundation for academic success and create an environment that fosters healthy lifestyles.
 Special-Need Housing Accommodations are based on medical, psychological, or other disability-related needs.

 To assist in fully and fairly evaluating each request and ensuring that the prior accommodation(s) are made, Accessibility Support requires: